Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

         OrderDate,
         CustomerID,
         OrderTotal,
+        FIRST_VALUE(OrderDate) OVER (PARTITION BY CustomerID ORDER BY OrderDate) AS FirstOrderDate, --Unbounded preceding” means it starts from the very first row in the partition, and “unbounded following” means it goes all the way to the last row.
-        FIRST_VALUE(OrderDate) OVER (PARTITION BY CustomerID ORDER BY OrderDate) AS FirstOrderDate, LAST_VALUE(OrderDate) OVER (PARTITION BY CustomerID ORDER BY OrderDate ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING) AS LastOrderDate, SUM(OrderTotal) OVER (PARTITION BY CustomerID ORDER BY OrderDate) AS RunningTotal, PERCENT_RANK() OVER (PARTITION BY CustomerID ORDER BY OrderTotal) AS PricePercentRank,
+        LAST_VALUE(OrderDate) OVER (PARTITION BY CustomerID ORDER BY OrderDate ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING) AS LastOrderDate, SUM(OrderTotal) OVER (PARTITION BY CustomerID ORDER BY OrderDate) AS RunningTotal, PERCENT_RANK() OVER (PARTITION BY CustomerID ORDER BY OrderTotal) AS PricePercentRank,